 The Need for Training Work System Improvement

 Business and education groups continue to debate about, and struggle to find, a way to better prepare graduates for the workplace.
-This was a problem fifteen years ago, by the way.
+By the way, this was a problem twenty years ago.
 I don’t think we have made that much progress, but I do know that the workplace has sure changed a lot.

-At the start of this article, I stated that I did not do much classroom training as a plant manager.
-I did not state however that we did not train our people.
+At the start of this post, I stated that I did not do much classroom training as a plant manager.
+However, I did not state that we did not train our people.
 We did a lot of training, but not in the traditional lecture-based way.